KevinBdev/KevinBdev/README.md

 # Hi :wave: :relaxed: <br/>
 ### :raising_hand: I'm Kevin,
 developer with experience working on various projects (from mobile developments to web development) with wide variety of programming languages.
 Working as freelancer on UpWork.
+Mainly focused on MERN stack.
 :mortar_board: Studying at Faculty of Organization and Informatics
 ## :computer: Techonologies & Skills :wrench: <br/>
 * Software development